Tips and Tricks: Using Mini-Games in tabletop RPGs for young kids!

 Just draw it!

 The quickest way to do this is to just draw a picture or shape and let your kid have fun scribbling away.
-Around Halloween, I would draw a pumpkin, around the holidays, I would draw a present, and then I’d let the kiddo pick crayons or markers or paints or stickers and go to town for a few minutes.
+Around Halloween, I would draw a pumpkin, around the holidays, I would draw a present, and then I’d let my kid pick crayons or markers or paints or stickers and decorate however he wanted for a few minutes.

 The paper doll method